The History of Alternative House

 Assisting Young Mothers: A History

 In 2002, Alternative House expanded once again.
 We opened the Assisting Young Mothers (AYM) program to meet the needs of homeless pregnant and parenting young women.
+The program was full the day it opened and has a waiting list which averages 15 young moms each month.
 AYM provides shelter, counseling and support to young mothers ages 16-24 and their children.
 AYM helps young mothers learn to budget their money, be nurturing parents, continue their education and maintain employment.

 Homeless Youth Initiative: A History